Julia as a universal platform for statistical software development: Introduction

 \section{Introduction}

-Whenever you issue a command to perform a statistical calculation, you initiate a chain of events of bewildering complexity: your request cascades through layers of code crafted over decades by thousands of programmers in multiple languages, as it is expanded into millions or billions of computational steps---steps that are executed, if you're lucky, in the time it takes to read this sentence.
+Whenever you issue a command to perform a statistical calculation, you initiate a chain of events of unfathomable complexity: your request cascades through layers of code crafted over decades by thousands of programmers in multiple languages, as it is expanded into millions or billions of computational steps---steps that are executed, if you're lucky, in the time it takes to read this sentence.

 In Stata, for example, a call to {\tt regress} or {\tt gsem} starts out in the ado programming language.
 The ado code translates your command into a digital problem definition and passes that to routines written in C/C++ or Stata's built-in Mata language.
 In modern Stata, an ado program can even call Python or Java.
-The called code will probably invoke the LAPACK library, which is written in Fortran, to invert matrices or solve linear systems.
+The called code will probably invoke the Fortran-based LAPACK library to invert matrices or solve linear systems.

 Here I introduce a package that forges a fresh link between Stata and another language, Julia.
 Julia is new: it reached version 1.0 in 2018.
 It is also free, and available for Windows, Linux, and macOS.
 Like Python code, Julia code is fully portable across those platforms and can run as soon as downloaded.